Google Local Service Ads Services

 How to Edit Your Budget

-First, sign in to your Local Services lead inbox.
-Click the menu at the top.
-Then, click Profile & Budget.
-Click Weekly Budget to expand the budget settings.
-Edit the budget as you need.
-Then, click save.
+Sign in to your Local Services lead inbox → Click the menu at the top → Click Profile & Budget → Click Weekly Budget → Edit the budget → Click Save.

 How to Edit Your Billing Information

-First, sign in to your Local Services Ads lead inbox.
-Click the menu at the top.
-Then, click billing.
-Under “Settings,” click Manage settings.
-Under “Payments Profile,” click the pencil icon next to “Name and address.”
-Edit your name and billing address, then click save.
+Sign in to your Local Services Ads lead inbox → Click the menu at the top → Click billing → Under “Settings,” click Manage settings → Under “Payments Profile,” click the pencil icon next to “Name and address” → Edit and save.

 How to Dispute Charges